RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 ## Explanation 2: The ReLU Hypercube

 I'm not quite sure how to phrase this as an explanation, but I'll explain the intuition that makes it super clear.
-I mentioned that a helpful way of thinking about what ReLU does is that it clamps values to be $>= 0$, i.e. that it snaps all points to the edges of the positive half-space (1D) / quadrant (2D) / octant (3D), and so on; I'll call the high-dimensional generalization of this the "ReLU hypercube," because why not.
+I mentioned that a helpful way of thinking about what ReLU does is that it clamps values to be $\geq 0$, i.e. that it snaps all points to the edges of the positive half-space (1D) / quadrant (2D) / octant (3D), and so on; I'll call the high-dimensional generalization of this the "ReLU hypercube," because why not.
 Let's see how this clamping visually looks in 1 to 3 dimensions:

 <img src = "../../images/opt_failure/relu_1d_2d_3d.png" alt="ReLU clamping" width="600px">
 *Before (left) and after applying ReLU (right)*